George Fifield (boxer)

-George Fifield (1904 – May 13, 1962) was an English-born Canadian former professional welterweight boxer.
+George Fifield (1904 – May 13, 1962) was an English-born Canadian professional welterweight boxer.
 He was the 1922 AAU National Featherweight Champion who held the Canadian welterweight boxing championship from 1925 to 1928.

 Early life

 George Fifield was born in Gloucester, Gloucestershire, United Kingdom, around 1904.

 Amateur boxing career

 Fifield trained and fought out of the Riverside Athletic Club under Frank Gallagher in Toronto.
 In February 1922, he fought in two amateur boxing bouts during the 1922 International Amateur Boxing Championships held at New York's Madison Square Garden.
 Fifield claimed the featherweight title with a victory over Danny Gartin of Philadelphia in the final.

 Fifield competed for the 125-pound title at the National AAU Championship on April 18, 1922, in Boston, becoming the United States national amateur boxing featherweight champion before competing days later in the amateur boxing championships of Ontario.

 Professional career

 The amateur boxing champion debuted as a professional boxer in December 1922.
 He trained for his first bout with featherweight Benny Gould.
 Fifield's professional debut was featured as a main event at Toronto's Gayety Theatre, earning a points victory over rival Ray Chisholm, the featherweight champion of the Maritime Provinces.
 The bout was promoted as the junior lightweight championship of Canada.
 Fifield entered the bout at 134 pounds, while Chisholm weighed in at 126¾ pounds.